 A lot of amputees will need specialist care for the rest of their lives so it is important to consider the future and all implication in an amputation claim.

 There are two kinds of brain injury: acquired brain injury and traumatic brain injury.
 An Acquired Brain Injury (ABI) which happens when there is damage to the brain caused by.
 A Traumatic Brain Injury (TBI) is caused by direct trauma to the head e.g. from a high impact car collision or a blunt instrument being struck on the head.

 If you have acquired your injury because of someone else’s negligence, you might be able to claim brain injury compensation.

 Injuries to children are particularly distressing and the impact of a brain injury can often only add to that distress.
 Sadly, some child brain injury claims can arise because someone has been negligent in delivering care.

-Whatever the reason for your spinal injury, if the accident was not your fault, you could be entitled to make a compensation claim.
+Whatever the reason for your spinal cord injury, if the accident was not your fault, you could be entitled to make a compensation claim.

 A fatal accident claim will consider the level of pain and suffering that has taken place in between injury and death.
 It will also consider financial losses during this period.

 Making a serious injury accident claim is made simpler if you choose to work with a personal injury firm that is experienced in dealing with these kinds of injuries.
 Our lawyers at First Personal Injury have helped individuals with a variety of serious injury claims for many years.
 We understand that the decision to pursue compensation as well as dealing with the everyday consequences of your injury can seem like a daunting prospect.